-If you have fat phobia take a look into the work of these 2 pioneers who are challenging mainstream scientific, healthcare, and popular media misinformation, and improving the health of thousands of people by doing so.
+If you have fat phobia take a look into the work of these two pioneers who are challenging mainstream science, healthcare, and media misinformation, and at the same time, improving the health of thousands of people.

 So, the take home from this article/soap box rant is to be very mindful of the accumulation of refined sugar in your children’s daily intake by simply reading a few food labels of things such as yoghurts and tinned foods.
 Remember that foods such as fruit, most bread and pasta and white potatoes will quickly increase blood sugar levels when digested!

 Also, be mindful of how many essential fatty acids (EPA and DHA) your children are receiving in their day to day diet, and if it isn’t much, consider a quality supplement.

 This review HERE should help you make a more informed choice on what supplements to look for.

 Here are a Few More Basic Food Tips to Improve the Nutrition of you and your Family

 - Don’t be afraid of feeding your child lots of good quality dietary fats.
 The brain is approximately 60% fat and essential fatty acids (DHA in particular) are absolutely essential for brain and visual development during both the fetal and post-natal period.
 Brain growth is completed around the age of 5-6, so ensuring both mother and child are eating good sources of omega from conception until 6 years should be a strong dietary consideration.

 - Get rid of all seed and vegetable oils, such as sunflower, canola, vegetable, rapeseed etc and exchange for extra virgin olive oil, coconut or avocado oil.